netvl/picopickle/README.md

 The last group of methods return `Option[<corresponding type>]` because they are partial in their nature.

+There are also some convenience methos like `makeEmptyObject` or `getArrayValueAt` which can be defined via a conversion with the corresponding `from` method and then a query on the resulting Scala object, but these methods may query the underlying backend representation directly, saving on the intermediate objects construction.

 In order to create a custom backend you need to implement `Backend` trait first:

 ```scala